 Drought Effect on Corn Dry Down

+In 2018 we were talking about how drought impacted dry down.
 It’s a common question among researchers, agronomists and farmers.
-How do our season long drought conditions affect how corn dries down?
+How do season long drought conditions affect how corn dries down?
 According to Purdue University, dry down will be “normal”.
 While our drought conditions may have contributed to smaller, shallower kernels, each kernel will still reach black layer.
 This will happen very prematurely as no water and nutrients are available for transfer.
 Generally, since black layer was reached faster, dry down will be occurring in conditions that promote faster drying, such as hotter August temperatures.
 Because of this, drying rates may be faster than normal.
 Conversely, the rapid color change of our crop may be deceptive in assessing crop moisture.
 The crop color will change faster than the grain can lose moisture.
 Because of this, a plant may look like it has been dead for weeks and would have grain moisture readings around 15-20%, however, the plant may have abruptly changed in a short time period leaving less time for the process of moisture loss in the grain.

+In any year, we need to keep an eye on plant health and stalk strength.
 While drying should be relatively normal, we do need to take stalk strength and ear retention into consideration.
-We are at risk this year for weak stalks and ears from fungal diseases as well as weakened stalks from the plant cannibalizing resources during the growing season to use towards grain fill.
-Because of this, we need to take special care in creating a harvest plan to prioritize fields with the weakest stalks or ear shanks.
-It is possible in some of these cases that to maintain as many ears on the stalks or upright stalks as possible, we will have to harvest at wetter conditions than desired.
+In 2018 we were at increased risk for weak stalks and ears from fungal diseases as well as weakened stalks from the plant cannibalizing resources during the growing season to use towards grain fill.
+However, in any year, it's important to take special care in creating a harvest plan to prioritize fields with the weakest stalks or ear shanks.
+If you do find a field with some stalk issues, some management adjustments might be needed to maintain as many ears on the stalks or upright stalks as possible, we will have to harvest at wetter conditions than desired.
 Take time to test a representative sample of grain for moisture, and consider stalk strength at each field to prepare yourself for harvest.
 If you have any questions about how corn matures or dry down rates of corn, contact any member of the Pederson Seed Team.